Record $1.6 billion Powerball jackpot fans ticket sales

 Still, the chance of pocketing $782.4 million (the value of the cash option before taxes) has been enough to bring people flooding across state lines for a chance to play.
 Winners of massive jackpots almost always opt for cash, but some financial experts say the annuity option, which is paid out over a 30-year term, might be a safer bet.

-If she were to win the jackpot, Bemis said she would “buy a house up north.
-Somewhere by a lake.”
+Kianah Bowman had a different message for lottery players.
+The 24-year-old organizer used Bluebird Liquor’s long lines as a platform for petitioning against high oil and gas prices — an issue she hopes to see on a ballot referendum in California.
+She was outside the liquor store for several days, gathering signatures from hundreds of players.

+Bowman also said she plans to buy a few tickets for herself.

-Across town, Djuan Davis was manning the lottery counter at Pick ‘n Save on Saturday morning, taking cash and handing out tickets.
+Back in Madison, Djuan Davis was manning the lottery counter at Pick ‘n Save on Saturday morning, taking cash and handing out tickets to more weekend shoppers.
 “Typically there’s a lot of sales on Saturdays,” he said.

 With a record-breaking jackpot, business has picked up.
 Davis said he’s also seen a recent increase in players purchasing tickets online.